Grand Kremlin Palace: History

-Its five reception halls (Georgievsky, Vladimirsky, Aleksandrovsky, Andreyevsky, and Ekaterininsky) are named for orders of the Russian Empire: the Orders of St. George, Vladimir, Alexander, Andrew, and Catherine.
-Georgievsky Hall is used today for state and diplomatic receptions and official ceremonies.
-International treaties are signed at the Vladimirsky Hall.
-It also leads to the Palace of Facets, Tsarina's Golden Chamber, Terem Palace, the Winter Palace, and the Palace of Congresses.
-Aleksandrovsky Hall and Andreyevsky Hall were combined in Soviet times to be used for meetings and conferences of the Supreme Soviet of the USSR; they were lavishly restored in accordance with Thon's designs in the 1990s.
-Currently it is the official residence of the President of the Russian Federation, though it is rarely used for this purpose.
+Five reception halls (Georgievsky, Vladimirsky, Aleksandrovsky, Andreyevsky, and Ekaterininsky) are named for orders of the Russian Empire: the Orders of St. George, St. Vladimir, St. Alexander, St. Andrew, and St. Catherine.
+The Georgievsky Hall is used today for state and diplomatic receptions and official ceremonies.
+International treaties are signed in the Vladimirsky Hall, which also leads to the Palace of Facets, the Tsarina's Golden Chamber, the Terem Palace, the Winter Palace, and the Palace of Congresses.
+Aleksandrovsky Hall and Andreyevsky Hall were combined in Soviet times to be used for meetings and conferences of the Supreme Soviet of the USSR; but they were lavishly restored in accordance with Thon's designs in the 1990s.

 Structure and architecture

 The Grand Kremlin Palace is 125 metres long and 47 metres high.
 The total area of the complex exceeds 25,000 square metres.
 In plan, the Grand Kremlin Palace is presented in the form of a square with a small Cour d'honneur, in the centre of which was the Church of the Saviour on Boru, demolished in the 1930s.
 The main façade of the complex faces the Kremlin embankment, with the palace's Annunciation Entrance overlooking Sobornaya Square.

 Architect Konstantin Thon repeated the composition of the previous palace complex, consisting of various buildings of different times.
 Art historians suppose that following the peculiarities of Old Russian architecture the complex was asymmetrical.
 Presumably, the arcade of the ground floor was an allegory for the composition of the palace of Ivan III, and the winter garden corresponded to the ancient Kremlin parks.
 The façades of the complex corresponding to the decoration of the Terem Palace, in particular, the architect repeated the framing of the windows in greatly enlarged dimensions.
 They are in the form of arches with narrow piers, giving the building a resemblance to an enclosed gallery.
 The second tier is divided by pilasters and richly decorated with carved white-stone platbands in Russian-Byzantine style with double arches in the centre, typical for Russian architecture of the 17th century.
 Before 1917, the facade of the palace was decorated with five white-stone bas-reliefs in the form of two-headed eagles, above which were the emblems of Moscow, St Petersburg, Kazan, Astrakhan, Poland and Tavrida.
 After the October Revolution, they were replaced with the letters СССР and the coat of arms of the Soviet Union.